Order by phone: (800) 338-5954 Item #exhR0042a — Source #1

-This medical exhibit depicts the anterior displacement of the temporomandibular joint, or TMJ, from the RIGHT side.
+This medical illustration series depicts the anterior displacement of the temporomandibular joint, or TMJ, from the RIGHT side.
 Two illustrations of a lateral (side) view of the skull show the mandible (jaw) open and closed, revealing the displacement of the TMJ meniscus.
 To the immediate right are two enlarged cut-away sections of the dysfunctional TMJ showing the area in more detail.
 Labeled structures include the pterygoid muscle, mandible, temporal bone, meniscus, condyle and joint capsule.

 "The Doe Report's Do-It-Yourself Exhibits program enables easy customization

 of complex medical exhibits at a reasonable expense and in a timely manner.